MiaTexnes/Portfolio-1/README.md

 ## The site was built with:

 -   [HTML]
 -   [CSS]
 -   [JS]
 -   [Tailwind]

 ## The assignment was to create a functional web site with the following requirements:

 1. Create a personal portfolio webpage that lists the 3 projects as cards.
-These cards must have a screenshot of the project and a link to the.
+These cards must have a screenshot of the project and a link to the live site.